johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-03-03-npmx-with-a-little-help-from-my-friends/index.md

 npmx.dev is an exciting new reimagining of the npmjs.com website.
 Did I mention it's new?
 It's new!

 I write this post not as one of the most significant contributors to npmx.dev.
-I'm not; I barely rank.
+I barely rank.
 At the point of writing I've submitted two PRs, one of which was merged, and one was not (for reasons I entirely agree with).

 I'm writing as I'm excited by npmx; I really want it to succeed.
 So I thought I'd share my own mini story of npmx.
 If you walk away from this post with one thought I hope it's this: "npmx is a welcoming community, doing good work and very open to contributions, however minor".